Unity-Lab-AI/ShittyVoice/README.md

 - **Main Branch Delivery** (`.github/workflows/main-branch.yml`)
   - Triggers on pushes to `main` and manual dispatches.
+  - Runs `scripts/build_static.py`, which inlines the CSS and JavaScript so the GitHub Pages artifact is a self-contained `index.html` (eliminating missing asset issues on the published site).
-  - Builds the static bundle, uploads the GitHub Pages artifact, and records a machine-readable build summary.
+  - Uploads the bundle artifact and records a machine-readable build summary.
   - Executes the same test suite and reports results without blocking deploys.
   - Deploys successful builds to GitHub Pages.